elcr/muhblog-reason/README.md

 The site is styled to my own edgy tastes with a solid black background, high contrast everywhere and seriffed fonts out the ass.
 It's not configurable at all right now.
 That might change in the future, but I wouldn't bet on it.
 If you actually want to use this thing for your own blog, I recommend forking it and changing the styles manually.
 There are some global styles in [`Style.re`](https://github.com/elcr/muhblog-reason/blob/master/src/views/Style.re), but most are defined in the same module as their associated component, [like so](https://github.com/elcr/muhblog-reason/blob/master/src/views/pages/EntryPage.re).

 Although technically dynamic, this site is only intended to be run as long as needed to freeze static HTML for each page with `wget`.
-It's not designed to be server publicly - requests are handled by a plain old Node `http` server, and entries are read from disk at startup and stored in memory.
+It's not designed to serve publicly - requests are handled by a plain old Node `http` server, and entries are read from disk at startup and stored in memory.

 ## Installation
 If you have Node installed, you can just save and run [the file in `dist`](https://github.com/elcr/muhblog-reason/blob/master/dist/index.js).
 It has no dependencies.
 It should run on all the [currently supported versions of Node](https://en.wikipedia.org/wiki/Node.js#Releases) as of 2020, although I've only tried it on version 13.